-The Federal Trade Commission rules, along with several others that govern claims about diamond grades, are discussed here.
+Here, we’ll discuss the FTC rules, along with several others that govern claims about diamond grades.

-FTC Guides require that if a representation is made about grade, then the identity of the grading system must be disclosed.
+FTC guides require that if a representation is made about grade, then the identity of the grading system must be disclosed.

-A reasonable buyer could conclude that grades have standard meanings
+A reasonable buyer could conclude that grades have standard meanings.

-The FTC analyzes product claims from the perspective of a reasonable buyer.
-A reasonable buyer of diamonds often views a variety of grading reports issued by a variety of labs to compare diamonds.
-Like any product claim, representations of diamond grades made via grading reports are reviewed in their entirety, including text and visuals on the report itself.
-Reports from many labs typically include grading scales that describe the range of designations for color and clarity, often using similar letter grades (D-Z for color and Flawless – I3 for clarity.)
+For example, a reasonable buyer of diamonds often views various grading reports issued by various labs to compare diamonds.
+Like any product claim, representations of diamond quality grades made via grading reports are reviewed in their entirety.
+This includes text and visuals on the report itself.
+Reports from many labs typically include grading scales that describe the range of designations for diamond color and clarity.
+These scales often use similar letter grades, such as D-Z for color and F-I3 for clarity.

-Because labs often use this same range of letters and terms, it would be reasonable for a buyer to conclude that these designations are used uniformly (subject to human error – see #3 below) by the grading labs whose reports employ that system.
-A reasonable buyer could also conclude from these commonly-used designations that graders employ uniform methodologies in assigning those grades, especially when nothing additional about how the grading system is implemented by a particular lab is disclosed on the report.
-Thus, a reasonable buyer would be justified in reaching the conclusion that grading is based on the application of uniform standards.
+Since labs often use this same range of letters and terms, a reasonable buyer could conclude that grading labs whose reports employ that system use these designations uniformly.
+(Subject to human error, see below).
+A reasonable buyer could also conclude from these commonly used designations that graders employ uniform methodologies in assigning those grades.
+This is especially so when a report discloses nothing additional about how a particular lab implements the grading system.
+Thus, a reasonable buyer could justifiably reach the conclusion that grading is based on the application of uniform standards.